Historical Atlas of Oxfordshire

 A new edition of the Historical Atlas of Oxfordshire, first published in 2010, is in preparation; it is one of the most popular and widely-used of the ORS’s publications, covering aspects of the county from pre-history to the 20th century.

-Suggestions for updated content, revised coverage and new entries will be welcomed; please send them to us by email.
+Suggestions for updated content, revised coverage and new entries will be welcomed; please send them to us using the contact form